solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 #### Activation

-Registering an Approval Method of type `SMS` for an Entity will complete automatically, provided the entity has succesffully completed their KYC process.
+Registering an ApprovalMethod of type `SMS` for an Entity will complete automatically, provided the entity has succesffully completed their KYC process.

 Example: